 During the next six weeks, there will be many opportunities for you to ask questions and share your experiences and ideas with other course participants from all around the world.

-Welcome to the course from your Lead Educator
+Welcome to the course from your Course Principal and Lead Educator

 In order to help you, we will be referring to different reading materials throughout the course.
 Two of the documents we think will be particularly helpful are the UN Guidelines for the Alternative Care of Children approved by the UN General Assembly in 2009 and which is available in Spanish, French and Arabic, as well as other languages, and the accompanying handbook Moving Forward: Implementing the ‘Guidelines for the Alternative Care of Children’ which is also available in Spanish, French and other languages.